 Samantha Berger is the author of numerous highly acclaimed and award-winning picture books including the E.B.
 White Read-Aloud Finalist Crankenstein.
 Her latest picture books include What If…, Snail Mail, and Rock What Ya Got.

-Phil Bildner is the award winning author of numerous books for kids including the Margaret Wise Brown Prize winning picture book, Marvelous Cornelius, and the highly regarded Rip & Red middle grade series.
+Phil Bildner is the award winning author of numerous books for kids including the Margaret Wise Brown Prize winning picture book, Marvelous Cornelius.
+He is also the author of the middle grade novel A High Five for Glenn Burke, and the Rip & Red middle grade series.

 Vera Brosgol is the author of the 2017 Caldecott Honor picture book Leave Me Alone!, as well as the Eisner, Cybils, and Harvey Award-winning graphic novel Anya’s Ghost.
 Her latest book is the acclaimed graphic novel memoir, Be Prepared.

-Pablo Cartaya is the author of the critically acclaimed middle grade novels The Epic Fail of Arturo Zamora (a 2018 Pura Belpre Honor Book) and Marcus Vega Doesn’t Speak Spanish.
+Pablo Cartaya is the author of the critically acclaimed middle grade novels The Epic Fail of Arturo Zamora (a 2018 Pura Belpre Honor Book), Marcus Vega Doesn’t Speak Spanish, and Each Tiny Spark.

 Brandy Colbert is the author of the Stonewall Award–winning novel Little & Lion, the critically acclaimed novels Pointe and Finding Yvonne, and the forthcoming The Revolution of Birdie Randolph.